 (a) for the purpose of the obligations in Article 7(6) and 9(3) of the EMCD and the corresponding Swiss provisions, it shall be sufficient to indicate the name, registered trade name or registered trade mark and the postal address at which the manufacturer established within the territory of either the European Union or Switzerland can be contacted.
 In cases where the manufacturer is not established within the territory of either the European Union or Switzerland, it shall be sufficient to indicate the name, registered trade name or registered trade mark and the postal address at which the importer established within the territory of either the European Union or Switzerland can be contacted;

-(b) for the purpose of the obligations in Article 7(3) and 9(7) of the EMCD and the corresponding Swiss provisions, it shall be sufficient that the manufacturer established within the territory of either the European Union or Switzerland keep the technical documentation and the EU declaration of conformity or, where applicable, the attestation of conformity for 10 years after the equipment has been placed on the market in either the European Union or Switzerland.
-In case the manufacturer is not established within the territory of either the European Union or Switzerland, it shall be sufficient that the importer established within the territory of either the European Union or Switzerland keep a copy of the EU declaration of conformity or, where applicable, the attestation of conformity at the disposal of the market surveillance authorities and ensure that the technical documentation can be made available to those authorities upon request for 10 years after the equipment has been placed on the market in either the European Union or Switzerland;
+(b) for the purpose of the obligations in Article 7(3) and 9(7) of the EMCD and the corresponding Swiss provisions, it shall be sufficient that the manufacturer established within the territory of either the European Union or Switzerland keep the technical documentation and the EU declaration of conformity for 10 years after the equipment has been placed on the market in either the European Union or Switzerland.
+In case the manufacturer is not established within the territory of either the European Union or Switzerland, it shall be sufficient that the importer established within the territory of either the European Union or Switzerland keep a copy of the EU declaration of conformity at the disposal of the market surveillance authorities and ensure that the technical documentation can be made available to those authorities upon request for 10 years after the equipment has been placed on the market in either the European Union or Switzerland;

 (c) for the purpose of the obligation in Article 8(2) of the EMCD and the corresponding Swiss provisions, authorised representative shall mean any natural or legal person established within the European Union or Switzerland who has received a written mandate from a manufacturer to act on his behalf pursuant to Article 8 (1) of the EMCD or the corresponding Swiss provisions.